-Recommended bars and restaurants close to our boat hire
+Recommended nearby bars and restaurants

 Troost is a sympathetic local brewery, just a few minutes from Boaty by foot.
 They have a wide range of original home-brewed beers and matching pub food.
 You can enjoy them inside next to the brewing kettles or outside on the terrace.

 Gourmets will definitely appreciate the four restaurants of our neighbouring hotel Okura.
 The Serre Brasserie has a ‘Bib Gourmand’ classification by Michelin and a relaxed outdoor terrace.
 One of Okura’s two top class Japanese restaurants even has a true Michelin star.
 And top floor Ciel Bleu is top of the bill with even two Michelin stars.
 Make sure to check the limit of your card before you go there.

 This charming nearby square has a Mediterranean vibe in summer.
 Its relatively hidden location and its small size have protected it from mass tourism.
 Several nice bars and restaurants have their terraces under the large trees.

 Alternative boat hire in the western city center: Boats4rent